 Water in Extreme Environments is just one game from the Planetary Learning that Advances the Nexus of Engineering, Technology, and Science (PLANETS) collective.
 You can also use games to dig deeper into STEM topics like remote sensing and space hazards.

 Help save a town from a volcanic eruption before a disaster strikes in Earth Girl Volcano.
 This strategy game teaches about volcano risk, disaster management, and preparedness in scenarios inspired by real-life communities next to the Pacific Ring of Fire.
 Players can pick from small villages, populous towns, and industrial parks.
 They design disaster mitigation strategies by assessing danger areas, educating the population, building infrastructure, or introducing new technologies.
 The video below shows more of how the game works.

-After saving virtual communities from eruption, ash fall, mudflows, and burning clouds, players can prevent more disasters in the first two games of the series.
-Children of all ages can strategize to help a coastal community survive a deadly tsunami in Earth Girl Tsunami and become superpowered disaster heroes in Earth Girl: The Natural Disaster Fighter.
+After saving virtual communities from eruptions, ash falls, mudflows, and burning clouds, players can prevent more disasters in the first two games of the series.
+Children of all ages can strategize to help a coastal community survive a deadly tsunami in Earth Girl Tsunami.

-All three games are freely available for download in multiple languages on tablet platforms, desktop computers, and laptops.
+Both games are freely available for download in multiple languages on tablet platforms.